rtorrent-community/rtorrent-docs/docs/scripting.rst

 So avoid the old numbered forms and instead prefer the named custom attributes, while also using *unique* names.
+Use :term:`d.custom` to get a named value, and :term:`d.custom.set` to change one.
+The form :term:`d.custom_throw` raises an error if you query a non-existent key.

 The only ‘old’ command you *should* use is :term:`d.custom1`, and *only* with `ruTorrent`'s semantics of using it as a category label.
 So you might refer to it in a completion event handler for target path building, or set it in watch schedules for use by `ruTorrent`.

+There are also commands that allow more versatile access, but are not available yet everywhere (see the command reference for availability).
+:term:`d.custom.as_value` gets a custom attribute as a number, and :term:`d.custom.if_z` returns a default value for empty values.
+To remove a key, use :term:`d.custom.erase`.
+The commands :term:`d.custom.keys` and :term:`d.custom.items` return
+all keys or key/value pairs for an item.
+To define a value only once use :term:`d.custom.set_if_z`, and finally :term:`d.custom.toggle` can be used to invert bools.

 Advanced Concepts